FlorianK13/python-mastrsql/README.rst

 they offer a complete `data download`_ in zipped xml format besides their API_.
 The scope of the mastrsql package is to offer an easy and automated download of the MaStR into a local PostgreSQL database.
 It is planned to expand the package to also include an update function, that only downloads new entries which are not yet saved in the local database via the API.
+If you're looking for other features, also check out `open-Mastr`_

 Quick Start
 ============